braidn/Knowledge-Repo/AngularTwoJs.md

   * If the attribute changes, it will be reflected immediately within the DOM.
   * Handy especially if an attribute is used to toggle specific CSS classes.
 * When getting the value from an element use the `#someReference.value`

+### Template Tags

+* `#someValue`: called a resolve and used to bind a piece of markup to a variable.
+  * these are actually considered objects so they come with a bunch of fun methods.
+  * in typescript land these are usually of type HTMLInputElement or HTML something.

 ### Pipes